cockroachdb/docs/src/current/cockroachcloud/cloud-api.md

   - `storage_mib_limit` is the maximum number of Mebibytes of storage that the cluster can have at any time during the month.
 If this limit is exceeded, then the cluster is throttled, where only one SQL connection is allowed at a time, with the expectation that it is used to delete data to reduce storage usage.
 It is an error for this value to be zero.
   - `request_unit_limit` is the maximum number of request units that the cluster can consume during the month.
 If this limit is exceeded, then the cluster is disabled until the limit is increased, or until the beginning of the next month when more request units are granted.
 It is an error for this to be zero.

-If the request was successful, the client will not receive a response payload.
+If the request was successful, the API returns the updated cluster details.

-{{site.data.alerts.callout_info}}
-The `spend_limit` field, which was deprecated in Serverless, is not supported on Basic or Standard.
-Instead, use `usage_limits`.
-{{site.data.alerts.end}}
+For details about returned fields, refer to the [response example and schema](https://www.cockroachlabs.com/docs/api/cloud/v1.html#patch-/api/v1/clusters/-cluster_id-) in the API reference.

-## Change provisioned vCPUs for a Standard cluster
+## Change the number of provisioned vCPUs for a Standard cluster

 To update the provisioned vCPUs for a cluster, send a `PATCH` request to the `/v1/clusters/{cluster_id}` endpoint  with an updated `serverless.usage_limits` field.